component-driven/component-driven-development/src/exercises/4-Typography/Readme.md

 ## 3.5.
 Creating a generic text component

-Now we know enough to easily create customizable components that use many theme values.
+Now we know enough to create customizable components that use many theme values.

 ## The task